The start of 2016 marked a milestone for Southeast Asia with leaders coming together to implement the ASEAN Economic

 Another initiative involves setting up the ASEAN Insurance Forum to support trade, investment and economic integration which will be “in line with the AEC.”

-This aims to streamline the authorization processes that a fund manager in one country has to undergo to sell their products across ASEAN borders.
+This aims to streamline the process which a fund manager in one country has to undergo to sell investments across ASEAN borders.

 Even though the road ahead is long and tough, there will eventually be progress.
 ASEAN member nations will work together, bring about economic integration, and put ASEAN on the world stage.
 Businesses and investors who act now will benefit in the long-term.